Freely-Given-org/Bible_speaker_identification/DB_ideas/README.md

 King James Bible (KJB) as the meta-Bible in the dataset???

+Versification differences don't seem to be addressed in these datasets (need to double-check what Glyssen does), but does need to be addressed in the longer term.

 We have not yet attempted to actually combine the data because the available dataset that we find the most interesting and useful is known to be obsolete, and there's a possibility that at least parts of the improved